nf-core/rnaseq/docs/output.md

 Single-end data will have slightly different file names and only one FastQ file per sample.

 ## SortMeRNA

-When `--remove_rRNA` is specified, nfcore/rnaseq pipeline uses [SortMeRNA](https://github.com/biocore/sortmerna) for removal of rRNA.
+When `--removeRiboRNA` is specified, nfcore/rnaseq pipeline uses [SortMeRNA](https://github.com/biocore/sortmerna) for removal of rRNA.
 SortMeRNA requires reference sequences and these are by default from the [SILVA database](https://www.arb-silva.de/).

 **Output directory: `results/SortMeRNA`**